yuens1002/dummy-card-api/README.md

-1. should handle mouse click on next page to show next 3 cards in the deck
+1. should give a slight delay on each image load
-2. should handle mouse click on previous page to show previous 3 cards in the deck
+2. should scroll to the previous page if the current page is empty
-3. should handle mouse click on delete to delete card from db
+3. should load cards with a fade effect
-4. should handle mouse click on edit to show editable text fields and save edits to db
+4. should give some animation to when adding or deleting a card
-5. should handle mouse click on add to show editable text fields and save new card to db
+5. should IFFE the application to minimize namespacing issues
-6. should handle fetch cards when document is loaded as a event
+6. should consider an action (trigger) to turn editing on & off